 Key features:

-Pricing: Basic $249/month, Pro $399/month, Enterprise $899/month.
+Pricing: Platform $249/month, Platform 360 $399/month, Essential $269/month, Premium $399/month.
 No per-cover fees.
 No free trial available.
 The flat pricing is straightforward and predictable, unlike per-cover models where costs fluctuate with volume.
-See Resy pricing for details (as of February 2026).
+See Resy’s published plans (as of February 2026), or our full Resy pricing breakdown.

 Pros: